dyne/W3C-DID/docs/specification.md

 ## Privacy Considerations

+- As stated in the [abstract](specification.md?id=abstract) this DID method is not intended for general users yet, but only for Zensarm Oracles.
+Thus no personally identifiable information (PII) is included in a DID document retrieved by Dyne.org's DID resolver.
+- DID Document details published on the blockchain ledger are necessary only for authentication by other parties.
 - The private key only exists on the user's device and will not be known to any third party.